Datu Montawal

-The municipality, then known as Pagagawan, was created under Muslim Mindanao Autonomy Act No. 95 on July 18, 2000, carved out of the municipality of Pagalungan.
-It was renamed to Datu Montawal under Muslim Mindanao Autonomy Act No. 152 on June 9, 2003.

-Republic Act No. 11550 was signed on May 27, 2021.
-The law stated the creation of Maguindanao del Norte and Maguindanao del Sur, recognized the name of the municipality as Datu Montawal, no longer as Pagagawan and ceded the municipality to Maguindanao del Sur.
-The law had won via plebiscite on September 18, 2022.
+The municipality was created under Muslim Mindanao Autonomy Act No. 95 on July 18, 2000, carved out of the municipality of Pagalungan.
+Muslim Mindanao Autonomy Act No. 152 mandated to rename the municipality as Datu Montawal on June 9, 2003..
+Despite continuous usage of this name by the municipal, provincial and regional government, and its inclusion to Republic Act No. 11550 (Act creating the Provinces of Maguindanao del Norte and Maguindanao del Norte), no record of a plebiscite was held to affirm the renaming, while the national entities such as Commission on Elections and the Philippine Statistics Authority uses the de jure name Pagagawan.

 Geography

 Barangays

 Datu Montawal is politically subdivided into 11 barangays.
 Each barangay consists of puroks while some have sitios.